 BDS Gateway to Dentistry (A208)

-We can only accept applications through UCAS.
-The closing date for UCAS applications is 15 October.
-UCAS advises that no more than four choices from a possible five can be used for Dentistry.
+The closing date for Dentistry UCAS applications is 15 October.
+UCAS advises that no more than four choices from a possible five are used for Dentistry.

 |Course duration||6 year(s) full-time|